DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-initial-user-needs.md

 As a RoPS team member

-- I need to import and reconcile placement school data from Register trainee teachers by academic year, so that the register reflects real activity.
+- I need to import and reconcile placement school data from Register trainee teachers (RTT) by academic year, so that the register reflects real activity.
 - I need to map historical school entries to current GIAS records, so that we avoid duplicates and preserve continuity.
 - I need to reconcile provider-to-school relationships with the accredited provider and academic year, so that we can show who placed whom and when.
 - I need to flag missing or unrecognised schools in RTT data, so that we can correct errors before publishing.